 Birla Temple is one of the popular tourist destination as well and attract more than thousands of devotees on the festive occasions of Diwali, Ram Navami and Janmashtami.
-It is adorned with shrines and a large garden with fountains.
-Besides the main temple an artificial mountainous landscape is made with waterfalls.
-The quiet and calm premise of the temple gives its visitors a holy and serene feeling.
 Another attraction of the temple is the Lord Krishna temple where the idol of Lord Krishna can be seen in multiples reflections placed in the temple.

 The temples architecture resembles Oriya and contemporary form of the traditional Nagara style and the walls are embroidery with quotes from Upanishads and the Hindu epic Bhagwat Gita with Hindu symbols.
 Birla temple is built with the red Dholpur stones and has magnificent carvings.
 There are frescoes on life of Lord Buddha and also depicting the scenes of Hindu mythology.